 Saturday, September 16, 2017

-Terry James, living historian and Board Member of The Slave Dwelling Project, spent the night in a Huguenot Street slave cellar with writers from TMI Project’s #BlackStoriesMatter program as well as other participants. #BlackStoriesMatter seeks to raise awareness of and inspire people to take action around issues of inequality and injustice through true storytelling.
+Terry James, living historian and Board Member of The Slave Dwelling Project, spent the night in a Huguenot Street cellar kitchen with writers from TMI Project, an organization which seeks to raise awareness of and inspire people to take action around social justice issues through true storytelling.
 This was The Slave Dwelling Project’s second overnight at Historic Huguenot Street, which is one of only two New York State dwellings the organization has visited, and the only one in the Hudson Valley.

 Through TMI Project’s workshops, participants are offered specific guidance for creating compelling stories, guided writing prompts, brainstorming sessions, feedback during monologue development, and editing of their final works.
-Their stories will be performed at the Reformed Church of New Paltz at 92 Historic Huguenot Street on Saturday, September 16, at 7:30 pm.
+Their groundbreaking stories will be performed at the Reformed Church of New Paltz at 92 Historic Huguenot Street on Saturday, September 16, at 7:30 pm.
 General admission is $10, and registration is available at huguenotstreet.org/tmi.